shashwatkathuria/Socket-Programming/README.md

 Note - Please ensure that python 2.7.15+ and libraries pylab, socket and random are installed.

 ------------------------------------------------------------------------------------------------------------
-Input Format
+##Input Format
 ------------------------------------------------------------------------------------------------------------

 It is an interactive program and input specifications are asked at every step in the program.

 ------------------------------------------------------------------------------------------------------------
-Output Format
+##Output Format
 ------------------------------------------------------------------------------------------------------------

+Every encoding and checksum alongwith graphs are outputted in the console.

-Graphs are required to be closed after each frame so that the program can proceed.
+Note - Graphs are required to be closed after each frame so that the program can proceed.

 ------------------------------------------------------------------------------------------------------------